-

 Any interest in, or support of, firearms in Australia today is considered suspect and unusual by the general population.

-As one popular Australian website explained, “[I]t’s unlikely they’ve ever seen a gun, much less held or shot one.
+one popular Australian website explained, “[I]t’s unlikely they’ve ever seen a gun, much less held or shot one.
 Most Aussies would be surprised to know that there are gun ranges in Australia.”

-Contrary to international perception, Australia is one of the most urbanized countries in the world, with almost 90 percent of its population living in cities.
+one of the most urbanized countries in the world, with almost 90 percent of its population living in cities.
 With this concentration, as well as substantial Asian and Middle Eastern immigration, traditional Australian sympathies and cultural appreciation of responsible firearm ownership have been diluted to the point of virtual nonexistence.

 In today’s Australia, a reference to a “weapon” among law-abiding men is far more likely to involve an attractive female than a firearm.